Recently I’ve mentioned in class the Dunning Kruger effect, which the

 etc.) and that information is exactly what you need to know in order to produce

-The paper explores many different areas which are not
+It is important to note that the original paper by Dunning and Kruger explores many different areas which are not

 necessarily "intellectual" in nature such as the sense of humor, the ability to play tennis or understand people’s emotions.
 In all those